bradbell/xrst/test_rst/comment_ch_example.rst

 Discussion
 **********
-The ``%`` at the beginning of a line, and space directly after it (if it exists), are removed before processing xrst commands.
+The comment character at the beginning of a line, and one space, if a space exists directly after it the comment character, are removed before processing xrst commands.
+For this example, the comment character is ``%`` .

 .. meta::
    :keywords: xrst_code